 This easy Greek salad recipe includes all the ingredients you’d expect in a traditional Greek salad.
 Fresh crisp vegetables are combined with crumbled feta and balsamic vinaigrette to make the most refreshing summer salad.

-I’ve become a bit of a salad-a-holic lately, especially where My Favorite Greek Salad is concerned.
+I’ve become a bit of a salad-a-holic lately, especially where my favorite Greek salad is concerned.
 As in, if I had friends I actually saw on a regular basis and they knew how many leafy greens I was ingesting, I’m sure someone would stage an intervention.
 Fortunately, I don’t have a social life and with only like, two friends who I see maybe once or twice a year, my vices are allowed to run amuck unchecked.
 This also explains why my skin may be turning green shortly.

-I have experimented with all sorts of dressings and I find the best for my taste is simply Balsamic Vinaigrette.
+I have experimented with all sorts of dressings and I find the best for my taste is simply balsamic vinaigrette.

 Isn’t that a gorgeous salad?

 Yeah.
 Now I’ve got to go eat this.
 I highly suggest you make your own and join me!

 - The undressed salad will last in an airtight container in the fridge for up to 4 days.

 Here are some variations to make this Greek salad recipe work for you:

 - Use baby spinach leaves or romaine lettuce instead of dark greens.